OneMoreSummer/academic-kickstart/content/post/should-we-be-re-instituting-an-england-u17-cricket-team/index.md

 Measure & monitor maturation and birth quarter to be more aware of selection biases.

-Use age-ordered bibs for all coach/players observations.
+Use age-ordered bibs for all coach observations of players.

 Institute a Futures U19 programme instead of going backwards for national team age groups.